radssh/radssh/docs/source/index.rst

 Welcome to RadSSH!
 ==================

 RadSSH is a Python package for Python 2.6+/3.3+.
-It builds upon the Paramiko package, and PyCrypto, and provides a simple, yet powerful and extensible user "shell" environment, along with some other minor utilities, and a higher level core API for Python programmers.
+It builds upon the Paramiko package, and provides a simple, yet powerful and extensible user "shell" environment, along with some other minor utilities, and a higher level core API for Python programmers.

 RadSSH began as a single purpose tool to simplify the operational pattern of constructing ad-hoc 'for' loops in shell to invoke the command line ssh client in order to invoke a single command in sequence across dozens or hundreds of server nodes.
 Since its original implementation, that small utility has evolved into what is now RadSSH.